-The end of November and the beginning of December are rather not typical dates for trips around Europe.
-Well, travels are always worth: D, but there is no denying that even in southern countries the weather is not encouraging.
+The end of November and the beginning of December are rather not typical dates for trips around Europe, there is no denying that even in southern countries the weather is not encouraging.

 Christmas markets and festive atmosphere, however, are changing this perspective, and ’market tourism’ is becoming increasingly popular.